refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 npm run refine add resource categories
 ```

-Running this command prompts you to select actions for the `categories` resource.
-Once actions are chosen, the CLI creates necessary files, populates them with Inferencer components, and adds the resource definition to your `<Refine />` component
+This command will create files to an appropriate location in your project, populates them with Inferencer components, and add the resource definition to your `<Refine />` component.

 We can use the `add` command to create a new provider, with available provider options including:

 - Auth Provider to handle authentication,
 - Data Provider to handle data fetching and mutations,